In Soviet Russia, time manages YOU!

 In any family, even a conventional nuclear family with two adults and a couple of children, it’s always possible to have scheduling conflicts.
 What do you do if your spouse wants to go see a movie, but you’d rather stay home and catch Altered Carbon on Netflix?
 What do you do if your child has a school play on the same night that your spouse is due to receive an award from a professional organization?
 These kinds of problems can happen in any home, and reasonable people can find reasonable ways to accommodate everyone’s needs.
 The same is true of a poly relationship.

-Part of being a reasonable person, in any kind of relationship, is accepting the fact that you can't have everything you want 100 percent of the time.
-Flexibility is important, and I suspect that flexibility is actually one of the keys to happiness, no matter what your relationship structure looks like.
+Part of being a reasonable person, in any kind of relationship, is accepting the fact that you don’t get 100% of everything you want 100% of the time.
+Flexibility is key to healthy relationships no matter what your relationship structure looks like.

 But I don’t want to give up any of my time!
 I want to make sure my partner is willing to give me the things that are important to me!